 Other methods.
 These, the last selection of the “Five Acts” options that are detailed in great depth in our literature, covers methods that might be possible for some people but not others.
 The main one is starvation from stopping eating and drinking.
 Contrary to popular belief, this needs considerable preparation and expert all-round support.
 It is a very dangerous method to attempt otherwise and can lead to horrific death.
 With suitable advance preparation and nursing support it can be a peaceful option for suitable individuals.
 It is the cultural and lifestyle choice for end-of-life in Jain some communities to this day.
 Two “popular” methods deserve some mention, both originating (in their present form) from Japan.
 The first is carbon monoxide poisoning.
 People in the West used to use this way years ago.
 It was the “car in the garage and engine running” scenario.
-Now, the law requires cars are fitted with catalytic convertors that remove most carbon dioxide.
-But the big danger of carbon dioxide poisoning is that if it goes wrong – and there are many possibilities for it to go wrong – the person is left brain-damaged.
-The more modern version involves charcoal burners but carries similar risks and is best avoided.
+Now, the law requires cars are fitted with catalytic converters that remove most carbon monoxide.
+But the big danger of carbon monoxide poisoning is that if it goes wrong – and there are many possibilities for it to go wrong – the person is left brain-damaged.
+The more modern version involves charcoal burners but carries similar risks and for that reason may be best avoided.
 The other method – that you will have read about in the newspapers and on this website – is mixing household chemicals to produce hydrogen sulphide.
 This seems to have grown apace as a copycat suicide method, especially in America, but is nonetheless quite horrific.
 If the person is very lucky, death is almost instantaneous (as promised by amateur websites).
 If not, the person dies as the gas burns away their lungs and they choke.
 Inhaling the gas in an enclosed space (in an attempt to get enough of it and quickly enough) leaves emergency personnel at risk.
 Many have been hospitalised, even where warning notices have been left.
 Hydrogen sulphide being a heavy gas that does not disperse easily, passers-by or people in the neighbourhood are also put at risk.

 It is often said that most depression can be successfully treated with modern drugs.
 Such medicines are prescribed millions of times around the world.
 But how can a pill help you if you have no money, a broken relationship, or no home?
 These are real questions that have to be faced.
 Medicine is not the same as having a job.
 But what they often can do is give people a breathing space, to take off some of the mental-emotional pressure.
 Where one day there appears to be no hope, a little later, after successful treatment, a person genuinely realises there are other possibilities open.
 If you are feeling depressed and suicidal, it really is worth chatting in confidence to your doctor.
 In fact, just chatting to someone.
 Talking often makes a difference.
 And sometimes, readjusting the chemical balance that makes things look so black allows rational options to appear – ones that are at least worthy of consideration.